-Arsenal Women v Manchester City Women
+Arsenal beat Man City to boost WSL title hopes

 Post update

-Delay in match (Manchester City Women).
+Delay in match because of an injury Khadija Shaw (Manchester City Women).

 Post update